 Ziploc-style freezer bags

 There is an entire subreddit dedicated to all things Aldi.
 One product that has received a not-so-stellar mention is Aldi’s freezer bags, which observant shoppers say are now thinner than before and have also changed from double-seal to single-seal tops.
 In other words, these affordable bags aren’t the best value if they no longer hold up under the weight of your leftovers.
-Also, do you know the right way to store every type of leftover food?
-A plastic baggie isn’t necessarily what you need all the time.

 Unlike at Trader Joe’s, where meats never go on sale, you can find discounted chicken and beef from time to time at Aldi—and when this happens, run, don’t walk, to the store and you’ll save a ton of money.
 Otherwise, their meat prices aren’t really a bargain compared with other grocers, and you can score them cheaper at your local grocery store.
 The one exception is organic ground beef, a high-quality item offered at a much lower price here, says Greutman.
 Find out which 14 organic foods nutritionists don’t waste their money on.